HKPolyU-UAV/scout_ros/README.md

-# ROS Packages for Scout Mini in PolyU VICON
+# ROS Packages for Scout Mini

 ## Packages

 This repository contains minimal packages to control the scout robot using ROS.

 * scout_bringup: launch and configuration files to start ROS nodes
-* scout_base: a ROS wrapper around [ugv_sdk](https://github.com/agilexrobotics/ugv_sdk) to monitor and control the scout robot
+* scout_base: a ROS wrapper built around ugv_sdk developed by [AgileX_Robotics](https://github.com/agilexrobotics/ugv_sdk) (which is based on [Weston_Robot](https://github.com/westonrobot/ugv_sdk)) to monitor and control the scout robot
-* scout_description: URDF model for the mobile base, a sample urdf (scout_description/sample/scout_v2_nav.xacro) is provided for customized robot with addtional sensors
+* scout_description: URDF model for the mobile base, a [sample urdf](scout_description/sample/scout_v2_nav.xacro) is provided for customized robot with addtional sensors
 * scout_msgs: scout related message definitions

-## Basic usage of the ROS packages
+## Basic usage of the ROS packages (tested on Melodic and Noetic)

 1. Install dependent libraries

     ```
     $ sudo apt install -y libasio-dev